dhellmann/pymotw/PyMOTW/platform/index.rst

 Platform
 ========

-A general purpose platform identifier is available via the platform() function. platform() accepts two optional boolean arguments.
-If aliased is True, the names in the return value are converted from a formal name to their more common form.
-When terse is true, returns a minimal value with some parts dropped.
+``platform()`` returns string containing a general purpose platform identifier.
+The function accepts two optional boolean arguments.
+If *aliased* is True, the names in the return value are converted from a formal name to their more common form.
+When *terse* is true, returns a minimal value with some parts dropped.

 .. include:: platform_platform.py
     :literal: